 Please visit the University's full policy on Academic Integrity at PSU Faculty Senate Policy 49-20.

 As a student and a member of the Penn state Community, it is important to have a clear understanding of your ethical responsibilities.
-As a member of the College of Comm and a future communications professional it is especially important that you appreciate your civic obligations and cultivate strong habits of integrity and responsibility.
+As a member of the Donald P. Bellisario College of Communications and a future communications professional it is especially important that you appreciate your civic obligations and cultivate strong habits of integrity and responsibility.